 It should start an interactive mongo prompt. ctrl+c to exit.

-brew services start mongodb.
+brew services start mongodb-community.

 brew install imagemagick